 [Section 127 amended by No. 56 of 1997 s.
 34; No. 73 of 2006 s.
 94.]

-128. Regulations relating to licence fees
+128. Regulations about licence fees

 (1) Regulations may be made for and with respect to the time, place and method of the payment of licence fees, penalties for late payment, the reduction, waiver or refund of licence fees or such penalties, and the suspension or cancellation of licences or permits after a failure to pay any moneys payable.